magecomp/magento2-newsletter-popup/README.md

 # Contribute & Explore Your Coding Skills

-We're always interested in growing mutually by inviting developers & motivating them to contribute to our Magento 2 Admin Reindex & Quick Cache.
+We're always interested in growing mutually by inviting developers & motivating them to contribute to our Magento 2 Newsletter Popup module.
 Be ready to hit your keyboard keys & get listed today!

 # Benifits